-The format is intended to provide the committee with the information necessary for evaluation.
+The proposal should provide the Research Committee with the information necessary for evaluation.
 It is important that the applicant provide complete and specific information about the project itself, its importance to the applicant's professional life, and its value to the university.

-The proposal should use language appropriate to the discipline, but should also use language that clearly communicates to the committee the subject matter, the plan, and the methods involved.
+The proposal should use language that clearly communicates to a committee of people not in that person's discipline the subject matter, the plan, and the methods involved.
+The following information in clearly labeled sections and paginated contiguously for the whole document is required: